dghighfill/raspberry/README.md

 ```
 $ systemctl status xrdp
 ```
-### Develop with Remote SSH with VS Code.
-Install Remote - SSH and Remote -SSH: Editing plugins in VS Code.
-Then you can connect from Windows VSCode directly into the Raspberry Pi and edit the files.

 ### Bash Setup
 It's probably best to keep the .bashrc in its original form and just source another